Nasseredd/nasseredd.github.io/_teaching/index.md

 ##### Bachelor in Computer Science, IUT Nancy Charlemagne - Université de Lorraine, 2023-2024.

-This course offers a comprehensive introduction to virtualization, with both lectures and practicals.
-The materials, including the slides, are built upon the courses of the Associate Professor [Philippe Dosch](https://scholar.google.fr/citations?hl=fr&user=fYCvan0AAAAJ&view_op=list_works&sortby=pubdate).
+I am teaching a comprehensive introduction to virtualization, incorporating both lectures and practicals.
+The materials given to students, including the slides, are built upon the courses of the Associate Professor [Philippe Dosch](https://scholar.google.fr/citations?hl=fr&user=fYCvan0AAAAJ&view_op=list_works&sortby=pubdate).
 The course covers key virtualization concepts such as containers, hypervisors, and virtual machines, along with practical applications of Docker and KVM.
 The student will engage in hands-on exercises to solidify his/her understanding of these topics, gaining experience in both system administration and deployment in virtualized environments.
 The course balances theoretical foundations with practical implementations.